-A former employee claims Yahoo CEO Marissa Myer “purged the company of male employees” and one expert says claims of discrimination against men are increasing
+A former Yahoo employee claims Marissa Mayer “purged the company of male employees”, while one expert says discrimination claims against men are rising

-According to a report on CNBC, Scott Ard, a former media executive at the tech company, alleged that Mayer “encouraged and fostered the use of [an employee performance-rating system] to accommodate management's subjective biases and personal opinions, to the detriment of Yahoo's male employees”.
+Scott Ard, a former media executive at the tech company, alleged that Mayer “encouraged and fostered the use of [an employee performance-rating system] to accommodate management's subjective biases and personal opinions, to the detriment of Yahoo's male employees”, according to CNBC.

 He complained that quarterly performance reviews done at Yahoo were based on a calibrated numeric rating where “higher level management would modify employee ratings, despite having little to no actual contact with the employee”.